barmpagiannos/barmpagiannos/README.md

 # Vasilis Barmpagiannos
 ### I'm working with Python
 I'm Vasilis from Greece and i'm a student.
-I like coding and hardware design.
+I like coding, data analysis and hardware design.

 ### Skills: C, C++, Java, SQL, Python, Matlab, Verilog